JoukoSalonen/AI-agent/Land-Allocation.md

 We need to fund development of the metaverse while also making it possible for new users to join.

-As the metaverse expands so too much the funding of the development and maintenance
+As the metaverse expands so too must the funding of the development and maintenance

 ## Response: